simoncblyth/opticks/notes/issues/j1707_250k_volumes_render_slowly_with_full_tri.rst

 Interference between InstLODCull when doing to more than one instance
 ------------------------------------------------------------------------

-Getting sensible render with avoid two active InstLODCull
+Getting sensible render only when avoid two active InstLODCull

 ::